eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/installation-operating.md

 }
 ```

-#### Change a specific log level for one services
+#### Change a specific log level for one service

-Example request payload to change the log level of logger `org.eclipse.ditto` in all gateway services to `DEBUG`:<br/>
+Example request payload to change the log level of logger `org.eclipse.ditto` in all
+instances of gateway-service to `DEBUG`:

 `PUT /devops/logging/gateway`

 ```json